 - A signature of a neutral judge or magistrate

 Probable cause is often challenged in court by defense attorneys.
 How law enforcement obtained any evidence that led to your arrest is important.
-Consulting with a criminal defense attorney is essential to ensure that your rights weren’t violated.
+Consulting with a criminal defense attorney is essential to ensure that your rights aren’t violated.
 It is also the first step toward mounting the best defense possible.

 When it comes to a federal court case, a criminal defense attorney needs sufficient time to review the evidence and to prepare a defense strategy.
 The sooner you secure the services of an attorney, the better you will feel knowing that your case is in good hands.